From The Journal of Anselm Siren, Eight day, 07/004. Approved for release by both Sirens.

 I looked around, surrounded by the Quartet.
 The stove was running low.
 “This room will get cold again.
 It might be good to return before dawn.”

 “Yes,” she murmured.
 We climbed out and she wiped her flushed face.
 She took a step into me, and grabbed my back.
 “I am overcome.
-Rend open the heat.
-Press into me.”
+Take us.”

 I took the hand that stopped our playing.
 “This is where it starts.”

-“My my!
-Away with us!
+“My my…come!
 Take me away this place, take me to my home Anselm.”
 Alexandre laughed, and her black teeth shone in the moonlight.
 She ran to the door.

 “As you wish.”
-Leaving the smoldering stove, Alex locked the door behind us.
+Leaving the smoldering stove, I locked the door behind us.

 (And Anslem Siren)